Family Health Insurance

 For example, are you paying for things you no longer need?
 Maybe those dental check-ups are few and far between or there are other extras you’d rather be getting benefits for, or perhaps most of your health needs are covered using the Australian Government’s Medicare system.

-Are there health concerns which you’d like to check available cover for?
+Are there health concerns that you’d like to check the available cover for?
 The health of teenagers or young adults can be complex.
 This could include seeking out professional help for mental health issues or the management of an ongoing physical condition.

-If you’re comfortable with your current level of cover for your family, remember that the Australian government stipulates that once your kids turn 26 they’ll have to take out their own private health insurance.
+If you’re comfortable with your current level of cover for your family, remember that the Australian government stipulates that once your children turn 31, they’ll have to take out their own private health insurance.

 Compare health insurance now and get a quote